-Resistance Band Exercises:
+Resistance Band Exercises

 What is resistance you ask; and how does it work for exercise?

 When a fibre is torn, in the process of repairing itself, it will grow stronger.
 This is what is referred to as “anabolism” which means "to grow" and this is what happens with resistance exercise.
 And we don’t need anabolic steroids to do it!

-What are the benefits of resistance exercise?
+What are the benefits of exercises?

+We lose 2.25 kg of muscle every decade after age 30.
 The number of muscle fibres declines with age.
 From age 30 to age 70 we can lose more than 25% of strength fibres..
 Resistance exercise can slow down or even reverse this process.

-How do I do resistance exercise?
+How do I do the exercise?

 Pilates studio equipment is resistance equipment.
 The reformer, cadillac, and the wunda chair, all use systems of pulleys and springs to create resistance.

-are fantastic.
+If you prefer, small inexpensive equipment such as the magic circle and Stability Ball, are fantastic.
 This page however, is devoted to resistance band exercises which will help provide you with an excellent fitness regime.